 It’s always a dilemma when I think about selecting a camera (or two) when leaving for a vacation.
 How much gear do I want to pack?
 How much gear will I want to carry with me while I’m at my vacation destination?
 (If you’re not going to take the camera out with you, then it doesn’t matter what you bring.)

-As Laura and I prepared to pack for our recent trip to Puerto Escondido, Mexico, I decided to travel as minimally as possible.
+As I prepared to pack for a recent trip to Puerto Escondido, Mexico, I decided to travel as minimally as possible.
 The purpose of this trip was to relax, take in the sights and experience Mexico to the fullest.
 Since we were planning to not check any luggage and just do carry-on, I knew I was going with no more than one camera and one lens.
 My usual “go-to vacation setup” is a Canon Rebel XTi with a Sigma 18-200 zoom lens.
 This is a pretty compact, lightweight, yet good all-around rig.
 The zoom range of 18-200mm is the 35mm equivalent of 28-320mm on the crop sensor, so that works out well as a vacation camera.
 Wide enough for most vistas and interiors, yet the strong zoom would really pull in detail shots and candids.
 But I had recently purchased a Canon G11 point and shoot camera and I really wanted to give it a whirl.
 So I left the DSLR home and put my faith in the G11.
 That was it, just the camera.
 And fortunately, as I’ll explain later, lens cleaning materials.